Do I have to do the course, or can I just turn up to a class?

 Do I have to pay the £10 deposit to secure my place?
 Can I just turn up on the day?

 The course has a limited number of spaces, so we recommend booking your place if you are sure you want to go.
 The £10 deposit will secure you a spot.
 This deposit is non-refundable, so please be sure you can attend before paying.
 Your place on the course will not be secure until you have paid the deposit.
 The remaining course fee is due on the first class.

 I can only take part in some weeks due to other commitments.
 Can I pay less?

-We cannot offer bespoke programs at this time, so if you know now you can't come to all eight weeks, then maybe wait until you are available on Wednesdays at that time.
-We will be running further beginners course throughout the year.
+We cannot offer bespoke programs at this time, so if you know now you can't come to all six weeks, then either pay our drop-in rates for one off classes, or wait and see future course dates.
+We run beginners course throughout the year.